yiisoft/yii2/docs/guide/structure-models.md

 should be an array.
 The array keys are the field names, and the array values are the corresponding field definitions which can be either property/attribute names or anonymous functions returning the corresponding field values.
-In the special case when a field name is the same as its defining attribute name, you can omit the array key.
+In the special case when a field name is the same as its defining attribute name, you can omit the array value.
 For example,

 ```php
 // explicitly list every field, best used when you want to make sure the changes